 Disability Advice Service Lambeth: Giving blind and partially sighted people a voice within their own community is not only good for their confidence, but it can also equip them with skills that they can transfer to help them find paid employment.
-It is for this reason that we are supporting Disability Advice Service Lambeth (DASL) with their project to get blind and partially sighted people on the radio.
-Not only does it help build their confidence by enabling them to make their voice heard, but participants also learn key skills such as communication, organisation and radio production skills.
+It is for this reason why we are supporting Disability Advice Service Lambeth (DASL) with their project in getting blind and partially sighted people on the radio.
+Not only does it help build their confidence by enabling them to make their voice heard, but they also learn key skills such as communication, organisation and enhance their skills in radio production.
 DASL runs a range of projects across Lambeth, but this project is something in addition to their regular service.

 Extant: Accessing the Arts is a challenge for blind and partially sighted people.
 This includes everything from accessing theatres to taking up acting as a career.
 To address this we are supporting Extant and their ‘No Dramas’ workshops designed to help blind and partially sighted people explore their skills in drama and acting with a view to helping them progress further if they wish to do so.
 Extant is the UK’s leading professional performing arts company of visually impaired artists and theatre practitioners.
 They not only produce touring productions, but they also deliver training both nationally and internationally.

 Lunch Club Plus for the Blind

 Lunch Club Plus for the blind: With social isolation being a huge problem for blind and partially sighted older people, Lunch Club for the Blind run fortnightly lunch clubs in west London to bring people together.
 They are able to meet, chat, have a meal and then get help with their shopping if they need.
 The Lunch Club for the Blind has been running for 13 years and has built a strong self-sustaining community.